octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ![](../../static/img/smartpy/online_editor_Types.png)
 <small className="figure">FIGURE 5: Online Editor Types</small>

-> As in Python, most of the time, it is not necessary to specify the type of an object in SmartPy.
+> As in Python, most of the time, it is not necessary to specify the type of an object in _SmartPy_.
 > Because the target language of SmartPy, Michelson, requires types.
-> Each SmartPy expression, however, needs a type.
-This is why SmartPy uses type inference to determine the type of each expression.
+> Each _SmartPy_ expression, however, needs a type.
+This is why _SmartPy_ uses type inference to determine the type of each expression.
 > See doc [Typing](https://smartpy.io/reference.html#_typing).

 By clicking on the _Deploy Michelson Contract_ tab, we have access to the codes compiled in Michelson for the storage (_Storage_ tab) and the smart contract (_Code_ tab).